 After triangulating the two top quadrilaterals, a bend is made of 20 triangles including the 12 triangles as in Lemma~\ref{lem:bending}.

-\paragraph*{Rotating a cross section with a gasket} The ribs of the prism $\cal P$ may have only three possible directions.
+\paragraph{Rotating a cross section with a gasket} The ribs of the prism $\cal P$ may have only three possible directions corresponding to the three faces of the prism.
 This prevents to bend $\cal P$ in an arbitrary direction.
 To circumvent this rigidity, Zalgaller introduces a simple construction that he calls a gasket.
 Consider an equilateral triangle $ABC$ in the horizontal plane and a vertical translate $A'B'C'$ by height $h$.
 Rotate $A'B'C'$ by an angle $\alpha$ about the central vertical axis.
 The \define{gasket with turn $\alpha$ and height $h$} is the polyhedral cylinder formed by the six congruent triangles $ABA'$, $A'BB'$, $B'BC$, $B'CC'$, $C'CA$, $AA'C'$.
 See Figure~\ref{fig:gasket}.

 This gasket is embedded for every $\alpha\in (-\pi/3,\pi)$, independently of $h>0$. \begin{lemma} For every $\alpha\in (-\pi/3,\pi)$, the gasket with turn $\alpha$ and height $h$ is isometric to a right prism of length $\bar{h}$ with